AmazingWikis/Wiki-Copying/README.md

 * Add the ".htaccess" file to "/var/www/html" directory
 * cloning a remote wiki
 * create a database dump
-* create an image dump
+* create an image dump - best to grab files on the production environment as moving files tends to cause thumbnail issues

 In order to execute these scripts, you will need sysop priviledges and set `sudo chmod +x /path/to/script`